HexCodeCC/DynaCode/BUILD.md

 Building DynaCode is the process of gathering all source files and compacting them into one file.
 This one file can then be executed to load all DynaCode services.

 ## On The Fly Building
 On the fly building is the fastest and easiest method of building DynaCode.
+This method performs no minification and only serializes the file.

 To build DynaCode to `DynaCode.lua` the following command would be used:

 `dobuild.lua` is the builder: `dobuild.lua <pathToSource> <outputFile>`